• Skip to primary navigation

 The flavor of this meal is similar to the Cracker Barrel hash brown casserole that so many of us love.
 It's rich and creamy and cheesy, and the crunchy topping (that isn't on the Cracker Barrel version but I added) gives it a nice texture.

-If you have leftover rotisserie chicken breast or BBQ chicken, this is a great way to use it up.
+If you have leftover rotisserie chicken breast or BBQ chicken, this easy casserole recipe is a great way to use it up.
 The tender chicken will blend with the rest of the ingredients to make a creamy but hearty meal.

 cheesy chicken hashbrown casserole in a white baking dishPin

-What you'll need to make easy chicken hash brown potato casserole without soup
+What you'll need to make easy chicken hash brown potato casserole without cream of chicken soup

 Equipment